sagar-kongari/Portfolio/README.md

 ## 🤔 Ongoing

-Currently, I'm working on Object Detection model in deep learning with python.
+Currently, I'm working on Object Detection model with python.